 iReceptor is a distributed data management system and scientific gateway for mining “Next Generation” sequence (NGS) data from the adaptive immune (antibody/B-cell or T-cell) receptor repertoire.
 We call this AIRR-seq data.
 The main goal of iReceptor is to connect a distributed network of AIRR-seq repositories (the AIRR Data Commons), allowing queries across multiple projects, labs, and institutions.
 Integrating these important AIRR-seq repositories will result in improvements to the design of vaccines, therapeutic antibodies and cancer immunotherapies.

 The iReceptor Gateway

-The iReceptor project is working closely with international partners to develop both the foundational biological and immune genetics requirements for reporting these data, as well as to develop the technological components of the iReceptor Scientific Gateway.
-The AIRR Community Initiative was formed to develop protocols and best practices to facilitate comparing and sharing Adaptive Immune Receptor Repertoire (AIRR data airr-community.org).
-The iReceptor project team is working with the Agave Scientific Gateway team from the Texas Advanced Computing Centre to design and develop the technological platform on which iReceptor will be based.
+The iReceptor project is working closely with the international AIRR Community (airr-community.org) to develop both the foundational biological and immune genetics requirements for reporting these data, as well as to develop the technological components of the iReceptor Scientific Gateway and the AIRR Data Commons.
+The AIRR Community Initiative was formed to develop protocols and best practices to facilitate comparing and sharing Adaptive Immune Receptor Repertoire.

 iReceptor is a project located at the IRMACS Centre at Simon Fraser University.
 It is funded by the CANARIE Network Enabled Platforms Program, the Canada Foundation for Innovation (CFI), the British Columbia Knowledge Development Fund (BCKDF), and Simon Fraser University.